 - Providing guidance or referral for further imaging (eg x-ray / MRI) if required

-- Referring to other Specialists (eg. our Sport & Exercise Physicians or Surgeons) if further investigation or intervention is needed.
+- Referring to other specialists (e.g. our sport and exercise physicians or surgeons) if further investigation or intervention is needed

 If you are experiencing hip or groin pain, obtaining the right diagnosis and a sound management plan is not only important to manage the current injury and safely return to the activities you love, but also to make sure you don’t reinjure yourself.